LAP Sued GmbH, Schwarzenbruck, Germany

 13. Property rights

-- We shall first at our option try to obtain a right of use at our expense for the deliveries in question or change the delivery item while complying with the characteristics agreed under the contract so that the property right is not infringed, or exchange the deliveries.
-If we cannot do so on reasonable conditions, the customer shall be entitled to its legal rights which shall be defined on the basis of these General Terms and Conditions of Contracts and Delivery.
+– We shall first at our option try to obtain a right of use at our expense for the deliveries in question or change the delivery item while complying with the characteristics agreed under the contract so that the property right is not infringed, or exchange the deliveries.
+If we cannot do so on reasonable conditions, the customer shall be entitled to its statutory rights which, however, are governed by the contractual agreements between the customer and us, supplemented by these General Terms and Conditions of Contracts and Delivery.

 13.2 The customer shall have no claims if it is responsible for infringement of a property right.
 The customer shall also have no claims if the infringement of the property right is due to the customer’s special instructions, an application which we could not foresee or the fact that the products are modified by the customer or used with products we did not deliver, if the infringement of the property rights is based on this.